shreyasc30/XGBoost-intro/README.md

 # XGBoost-intro
-An introductory foray into how to build an XGBoost Model in Python
+An introductory foray into building an XGBoost Model in Python